namiverm/Developer-Portal-Tenant-API/docs/getting-started/setup-tenant/deploy-tenant.md

 ## Step 1: Login to IBM OpenShift cluster

-Developer can access [IBM Cloud] to navigate to Home page of OpenShift.
+Tenant Developer can access [IBM Cloud] to navigate to Home page of OpenShift.

 Select your active cluster.
 Example: `<new-running-cluster>`